yhanyi/PaperHans/README.md

 ```

 2. Run the development server.
+   Note: Need include better instructions on initializing backend.

 ```zsh
 npm run dev
 ```

-3. Go to http://localhost:3000 on your preferred browser.
+1. Go to http://localhost:3000 on your preferred browser.
-4. Alternatively, go to Vercel link that PaperHans is deployed on.
+2. Alternatively, go to Vercel link that PaperHans is deployed on.
 (TO BE UPDATED)